THE WIZARD THAT WAS MADE TO WAIT

 unanimously elected to the Holy See by his

-brother cardinals.
 When Illán learned this

 news, he kissed the feet of His Holiness,